Selim-Sheta/MatrixArithmetics/README.md

 - vectorMagnitude : compute Euclidean norm (magnitude)
 - vectorAverage : compute average of two or more points in space
 - vectorGetDistance : compute distance between two points in space
+- vectorFunc : apply arbitrary lambda function to all elements in a vector

 ### Matrix Maths:
 - matrixOfZeros : create a matrix of zeros